MyiWorlds/frontend/README.md

 The frontend will be running on Firebase hosting, and the backend will be on Google Cloud Platform App Engine (Standard Node8 environment).

 The backend to this application should be setup before using this frontend.
-You can find it and it's setup instructions here: BACKEND_WEBSITE_URL_HERE
+You can find it and it's setup instructions here: https://github.com/MyiWorlds/backend

 If your app is already setup your normal development workflow will be just running